Danangjoyoo/EmailScheduler/README.md

 # Notes:
 - `docker-compose` is not ready yet
 - `authentication` for sending email is not set.
 The default user to send the emails is User-1 which is `joy.choco.banana@gmail.com`
+- Default Base URL used in this app `localhost:3000`

 ## How to run?
 (Ubuntu)
 1. Create virtualenv